 If you have an older roof that needs replacement before you can install solar panels, you may want to consider a Tesla solar roof.
 This is also a good investment for those who want a more subtle appearance for their roofs because Tesla roofs cover the entire rooftop with standard and photovoltaic tiles.

 The cost of a Tesla roof varies tremendously based on the roof’s complexity, percentage of solar tiles versus the standard tiles, and overall size.
-Tesla roofs require a minimum of one Powerwall battery, increasing the costs by $10,000 per battery installed.
-This makes the average costs for a Tesla roof in Michigan between $48,000 and $68,000 for a 6kW system on a 2,000 sq.ft home fully installed.
+Tesla roofs also have the option of using one of their Powerwall batteries, which cost $10,000 per battery installed.
+This makes the average costs for a Tesla roof in Michigan between $48,000 and $68,000 for a 6 kW system on a 2,000 sq.ft home fully installed.

 You can also offset energy costs with a solar water heater.
 Solar water heaters use the sun’s energy to heat the water you use each day.
 They have an average cost of $8,000 to $10,000 installed.